mdb/feeder/README.md

 # feeder

-Use [GitHub Actions](https://github.com/mdb/feeder/actions/workflows/generate-feeds.yaml) to collect data from disparate HTTP APIs; used GitHub pages to serve the data at `https://mdb.github.io/feeder` JSON endpoints used by `mikeball.info`.
+Use [GitHub Actions](https://github.com/mdb/feeder/actions/workflows/generate-feeds.yaml) to collect data from disparate HTTP APIs; use GitHub pages to serve the data at `https://mdb.github.io/feeder` JSON endpoints used by `mikeball.info`.

 ## Endpoints